mayankkumaar/PixelTrace/README.md

 ## 🚀 Problem

-Live stream piracy costs the media industry **billions annually**.
-When a viewer screen-records or re-streams protected content, there's no reliable way to trace the leak back to a specific subscriber.
+Live sports streaming piracy costs broadcasters and platforms **billions annually**.
+When a subscriber screen-records a match or illegally re-streams it, there's no reliable way to trace the leak back to the specific account responsible.

 ## 💡 Solution

-**PixelTrace** embeds a cryptographically signed, invisible watermark unique to each viewer session into video frames.
+**PixelTrace** embeds a cryptographically signed, invisible watermark unique to each subscriber session into live sports video frames.
 When pirated footage is found, the system:

 - Extracts the watermark using **multi-frame soft voting**
 - Aggregates signal across **100+ frames** to cancel noise